WingOfAzrael/WeightPredictor/README.md

 # Truck Axle Weight Prediction

 This project predicts truck weights (front, rear, and total) using machine learning models.
-Using historical weight data and relevant vehicle features, the system forecasts truck weights based on new data inputs.
+Using historical weight data and relevant vehicle features, the system predicts truck weights based on new data inputs.
 Project Structure

 ```